brng1017/portfolio/src/content/experience/anark-1.md

 ---
 number: 2
-title: 'Solutions Engineer II'
+title: 'Software Engineer II - Solutions'
 company: 'Anark'
 location: 'Boulder, CO'
 range: 'June 2019 - September 2021'
 url: 'https://www.anark.com/'
 ---

-- Developed and maintained a TypeScript codebase as an API to restructure and streamline the product development process for custom templates used by hundreds of customers.
+- Responsible for developing front-end custom manufacturing templates for customers using HTML, CSS and JavaScript that were published to the web application.
-- Assisted customers in debugging and resolving issues in web and desktop applications through a support portal for over 50 different accounts.
+- Relied upon to develop/maintain a TypeScript codebase as an API to streamline the product development process for custom templates used by hundreds of customers.
-- Conducted both manual and automated QA using TestCafe.js on web and Windows applications.
+- Leveraged Docker and Kubernetes for robust and scalable application deployment.
-- Worked with project managers to build and configure 30+ PDF and web custom templates using JavaScript, HTML, and CSS to improve CAD data consumption and usability.
+- Conducted extensive code reviews, emphasizing quality, scalability, and best practices.